-Indie comedy “Pizza” is not for all palates, but it’s laced with enough tasty ingredients to sustain a following.
+Like Hawaiian pie, indie comedy “Pizza” is not for all palates, but it’s laced with enough tasty ingredients to sustain a following.
 Scribe/helmer Mark Christopher has crafted a bittersweet, persuasively acted comedy whose tone recalls ’80s teen films.
-"Pizza” will presumably find a delivery service to place it on arthouse menus and on homevideo shelves, where it should fare even better.
+Although it has some predictably formulaic elements, pic overall feels too quirkily offbeat (and its cast too far below the radar) to snag a high-profile distribution deal like Christopher’s Miramax-diffused “54.”
+Having already been released overseas, “Pizza” will presumably find a delivery service to place it on arthouse menus and — with decent promotion — on homevideo shelves, where it should fare even better.

 Plus-sized high schooler Cara-Ethyl (Kylie Sparks), an aspiring actress, is depressed and alone on her 18th birthday.
 Desperate to convince her mother (Julie Hagerty) — temporarily blinded in a baking accident — that she’s not a pariah, Cara-Ethyl invents and impersonates the guests at her own party.